Swissgrid-AG-External/coding_challenges/ml_engineer/intern/README.md

 1. Write a markdown document how you would approach this.
 Focus on structural aspects of the code e.g. software engineering practices(code documentation, structure, ML frameworks etc.).
 2. Refactor the provided scripts into a normal .py file (or files) focussing on your results from the first bullet point.
-Please only provide the py files, API wrapper and containerization is not needed at this stage.
+Please only provide the py files, API wrapper and containerization is not needed at this stage.Don't focus on rewriting functionalities at this point but on structure instead.
-3. Pick out 1 to 2 functions in the scripts that you would change or that you think are missing and deliver them to us in Python.
+3. Pick out 1 to 2 functions in the scripts that you would change or that you think are missing and deliver them to us.

 **Please invest no more than 2 hours for each part or 6 hours in total.**